 Psychosis is loss of contact with reality.
 It may result in false beliefs called delusions or sensing things that are not really there (hallucinations).

 Psychosis may be caused by changes in brain chemicals or structures.
 It can occur with:

-- Some medications, or abuse of alcohol or drugs such as cocaine, LSD, and methamphetamines
+- Some medicines, or abuse of alcohol or illegal drugs

 |Copyright © Nucleus Medical Media, Inc.|

 Things that may raise the risk of psychosis are:

 - A family history of severe mental illness

 - Brain problems